XAI-360/TSCL/docs/Readme.md

     return R
 ```

+**Decoder**

-**Decoder**: Decoder has one of 1D-Convolutional layer with linear activation.
-Using a shallow decoder enables us to directly use its weights as the dictionary atoms.
-However, since we do not use the atoms separately this is not a necessary feature.
-However, since our data is simple here and to be able to plot the dictionary atoms we are going to use only one layer.
+Decoder has one of 1D-Convolutional layer with linear activation.
+Since our data is simple, and also for being able to plot the dictionary atoms, we use only one layer for the decoder.

 ```
 Model: "Decoder"